Piazza San Marco

 Venice – it’s a photographers dream city.
 It seems that you can hardly walk 3 meters without seeing something more to photograph.
 That was certainly the case for me, on any of my several visits to this fabulous city.
-The endless miles of canals, the ancient buildings, the gondolas with the singing gondoliers…all add up to countless images that just can’t be captured anywhere else in the world.
+The endless miles of canals, the ancient buildings, the gondolas with the singing gondoliers, and of course the Piazza San Marco…all add up to countless images that just can’t be captured anywhere else in the world.

 One of the biggest challenges when shooting photos in Venice, is finding places without thousands of people.
 Since Venice is one of the world’s most popular tourist attractions, there is hardly a time when you will find any solitude.
 Perhaps in the colder months over winter there will be less people, but there will always be people in your photos.
 Except if you shoot how I did.